dark-vpr/Upgrade-All-Packages/README.md

 The best tool to Upgrade all your package, now works with termux.

 ## Prerequisites
+Before you start using this tool, make sure you have the following prerequisites:
 >**Warning** : A Unix-like operating system (tested on all Debain based OS)

 > `apt` or `pkg`: Package Manager